-Goldfish are omnivorous so aquarium plants can, unfortunately, be eaten to help fill their dietary requirements.
+Goldfish and plants aren't a good combination, as being omnivorous they consider aquatic aquarium plants as food that help fill their dietary requirements.
 It is very frustrating planting up an aquarium only to find a few stems left the next morning.

-One of the more popular aquarium plants, these tall fast growing plants are used in the background.
-They are useful for hiding filter plumbing.
+One of the more popular aquarium plants, these tall fast growing plants are used in the background as they are useful for hiding filter plumbing.

 The leaves are tough and strong, so they are not normally eaten by herbivorous fish.
 This plant is easy to propagate using runners, which are prolific if the substrate provides sufficient food.